mckennapsean/dissertation/content/06-security.md

 motivation is an ideal fit for the personas design method.

-![
-  This shows the first dashboard prototype, after using the personas design method to implement our first design for analysts and managers.
-](figures/methods/dashboard1.pdf){#fig:dashboard1 width="100%"}

-![
-  Here, we show the second dashboard prototype, implemented after conducting the data sketches method to redesign the dashboard and simplify the encoding of geopositioned data, using a map and fewer hierarchical details in the resulting dashboard.
-The heatmap seen in the previous prototype was rearranged to align with a temporal bar chart and to give it more screenspace.
-](figures/methods/dashboard2.pdf){#fig:dashboard2 width="100%"}

 The personas method is often utilized within the user-experience, design, and HCI communities [@Pruitt2003; @Faily2011; @Chang2008; @McGinn2008; @Martin2012].
 Personas are _documents meant to foster communication within a design team as